timmcginley/Agile/Schedule/index.md

 * Client reports

 ### Activity 1: BoxBuild: Existing Building Grid
-* Using the existing floor plan and reports, map the building floor plans on the boxbuild grid.
+* Using the existing floor plan and reports, map the building floor plans on the boxbuild grid from your focus area.

 ### Activity 2: BoxBuild: Proposed Building Grid
-* Using the 6 proposed building floor plan pack and reports, map the building floor plans on the boxbuild grid.
+* Using the 6 proposed building floor plan pack and reports, map the building floor plans on the boxbuild grid from your focus area.

 <!-- ### Acitivty 4: Reverse Engineer Floor Plans and Pattern Identification -->